Brazil prosecutors charge 12 in SBM Offshore graft scheme

 Between 1998 and 2012, there were “undue payments” in Switzerland of at least $46 million relating to contracts for floating oil production, storage and offloading ships, prosecutors said.

 An SBM representative in Brazil said none of the company’s offices in Brazil had been raided.
-The company, though, issued a statement saying that, based on what it has heard so far, it believes the latest allegations are without merit.
+Petrobras did not immediately respond to request for comment.

 The company settled with Dutch authorities in November 2014 for a record $240 million, ending a more than two-year inquiry into improper payments to government officials in Angola, Brazil and Equatorial Guinea by sales agents between 2007 and 2011.